r1cksec/corptrace/README.md

-# thothh
+# Thoth

-thothh is a very modular tool that automates the execution of tools during a reconnaissance assessment.
+Thoth is a very modular tool that automates the execution of tools during a reconnaissance assessment.
 Using multithreading, several tools are executed simultaneously.
 The use of different modules can be adapted on the fly by using module names or risk level as a filter.
 <br>